etschmidt/boredroomnews/_posts/2019-04-23-samsung-fold.md

 Despite the project's inauspicious beginning, Del Taco says that they are more than up to the challenge.
 "A smartphone is really like a less-sophisticated taco," explains Luis Gonell from Del Taco's Theoretical Food Sciences department, "it only needs to hold a few ounces of stale circuits and silicon, not a medley of fresh lettuce, gooey cheese, or spicy beef.
 And since it's not even supposed to be edible, I can't imagine this project taking more than a few days."

-Investors, however, are remain wary, citing recent [failures](https://www.boredroomnews.com/general/2018/08/12/Chipotle-sourcream.html) in the casual Mexican food industry to stay ahead of consumer preferences.
+Investors, however, remain wary, citing recent failures like the Chipotle 'All-Sour Cream Burrito,' of emerging casual Mexican food technology.